Visiting Clumber Park this winter

 Take a short walk along Cedar Avenue into our Walled Kitchen Garden and see where more than 50% of the produce used in our cafes comes from.

-Spot swans, geese, rabbits and squirrels in the Pleasure Grounds, before enjoying warm mince pies and ice cream in the Parsonage.
+Spot swans, geese, rabbits and squirrels in the Pleasure Grounds, before enjoying a warm drink from one of our take-away outlets.

 Best spots for the perfect shots

 Home to some of the most iconic views in Nottinghamshire, Clumber Park is a photographer’s dream destination.

 With stunning views across the lake, thriving wildlife and clues to Clumber Park's historic past, there is always an opportunity to capture that perfect shot of the Clumber landscape.

 The temperatures may have dropped, but our 20 miles of cycling trails are nearly always accessible.
 Bring your own bike or hire one from our Cycle Hub (open weekends and school holidays) to explore the quieter areas of Clumber Park.